Portrait and Research Interests

 My research interests include corpus linguistics, syntax, robust parsing, cognitive linguistics, digital humanities, formal grammar, semantic mining, automated media content analysis.

 I am involved in research on automated media content analysis, and on Text Mining for biomedical research.
-I am also doing research on learner language, variationist linguistics (genre, regions, contrastive, typology), and statistical methods.
+I am also doing research on Digital Humanities, learner language, variationist linguistics (genre, regions, contrastive, typology), and statistical methods.

 I have worked at the linguistics department of University of Konstanz, substituting Prof. Dr. Miriam Butt from 2015 to 2017 as Professor of Computational and General Linguistics.